vladanan/mega-increment/README.md

 - Editor: https://youtu.be/URxZXJn2n1w
 - GUI Advanced Increment: https://youtu.be/YPACNYr_03A

-If you have found a `bug` or other issue please report here: https://github.com/vladanan/mega-increment/issues
+If you have found a `bug` or other issue or you have `feature request` please write here: https://github.com/vladanan/mega-increment/issues

-If you have `feature request` or want to `donate and support` further development: https://paypal.me/vladanandjelkovic
+If you want to `donate and support` further development: https://paypal.me/vladanandjelkovic